mpv-player/mpv/DOCS/man/en/options.rst

     disable the window manager hints that force the window aspect ratio.
     (Ignored in fullscreen mode.)

+--keep-open
+    Do not terminate when playing or seeking beyond the end of the file.
+    Instead, pause the player.
+When trying to seek beyond end of the file, the player will pause at an arbitrary playback position (or, in corner cases, not redraw the window at all).

+    *NOTE*: this option is not respected when using ``--frames``, ``--end``, ``--length``, or when passing a chapter range to ``--chapter``.
+Explicitly skipping to the next file or skipping beyond the last chapter will terminate playback as well, even if ``--keep-open`` is given.

 --key-fifo-size=<2-65000>
     Specify the size of the FIFO that buffers key events (default: 7).
 If it is too small some events may be lost.
 The main disadvantage of setting it